Adeamao/Instacart-Grocery-Basket-Analysis-05-2024/README.md

 # Project Structure/Folders
 1. Data/: Separated into two subfolders containing the original (raw) datasets and the prepared (data frames after cleaning and merging multiple datasets to create a comprehensive data frame) dataset used for analysis.
 2. Project Management/: Includes project brief and data dictionary.
-3. Scripts/: Jupyter notebooks documenting the coding for analysis process and key findings.
+3. Scripts/: Jupyter notebooks documenting the coding for the analysis process and key findings.
 Includes Python scripts for data cleaning, merging, analysis, and visualization.
 4. Sent to Client/: Final report summarizing the analysis, insights, and recommendations for Instacart stakeholders.
 5. Analysis/: Data visualizations generated during the analysis and used for explaining insights.
 # Usage